s0up4200/redactedhook/README.md

 To run RedactedHook, you'll need:

-1. Go 1.20 or later installed
+1. Go 1.20 or later installed (only if building from source)
 2. Access to Redacted

 ### Installation

+#### Using precompiled binaries

+Download the appropriate binary for your platform from the [releases](https://github.com/s0up4200/RedactedHook/releases/latest) page.

+#### Building from source

 Clone the repository:

 ```bash
 git clone https://github.com/s0up4200/RedactedHook.git
 ```

 Navigate to the project directory: